blak3r/treadspan/README.md

 - Maybe increase eeprom size to allow for more sessions?
 - What would happen if you just turned off the treadmill while a session was active... need something to timeout if no data serial commands or BLE commands come in for a while for a while.
 - MOBILE app, metrics page
-  - Don't always request permission
+  - Don't allow user to go into future.
-  - there is like an offset issue, you click on a bar and it displays the wrong bar.
-  - No label anymore.
-  - the 365 query is wrong now.
+  - Sometimes the week view doesn't include the current day.

 - Could further optimize the serial code to prevent losing commands... but i'm not sure it going to make a difference.